 The Oratory is illuminated by some interior lighting but also by some external daylight filtering through seven gorgeous stained glass windows by the Harry Clarke studio, Dublin.
 These were donated by admirers and grieving relatives of local WWI fatalities.
 The windows reach the summit of such artistry, and perfectly complement the exuberance of the mural artwork.
-A number depict the Holy Family; one in particular the traditional Virgin and Child scene, though the execution in stained glass appears even more exquisite than the celebrated Maesta fresco masterpieces in Sienna by Duccio and Martini, especially the wistful, cherubic face of the child Jesus.
+A number depict the Holy Family; one in particular the traditional Virgin and Child scene, though the execution in stained glass appears even more exquisite than the celebrated Maesta masterpieces in Sienna, the Duccio fresco and Martini altarpiece, especially the wistful, cherubic face of the child Jesus which is even more animated than that achieved by the masters of similar scenes, Correggio and Raphael.
 Master Clarke resorted to a degree of artistic license, no doubt agreeable to the good sisters, in depicting St. Dominic in the company of the Mother and Infant (3).

-The historic roll-call of major women painters is limited due to obscurantism and sexist discrimination; they were either discouraged or prevented from giving expression to their latent talents and potential.
-For which the world of art and culture is the poorer.
-Of the few who succeeded many were the daughters of artists and had access to father's bottega (Artemesia Gentileschi, Safonisba Anguissola, Lavinia Fontana, the ladies who wove the Bayeux tapestry, or the more local and recent exemplar, Imogen Stuart) in the pre-modern studio era when an important task in a workshop was the preparation and mixing of pigments.
+The historic roll-call of major women painters is limited due to patriarchal obscurantism and sexist discrimination; they were either discouraged or prevented from giving expression to their latent talents and potential.
+For which the world of art and culture is the poorer (4).
+Of the few who succeeded many were the daughters of artists and had access to father's bottega (Artemesia Gentileschi, Lavinia Fontana, the ladies who embroidered the Bayeux tapestry and surviving gems of pre-Reformation hierarchical vestments, or the more local and recent exemplar, Evie Hone and Imogen Stuart) in the pre-modern studio era when an important task in a workshop was the preparation and mixing of pigments.
 Since an entrenched misogynistic culture barred the entry of women to the bottegas, and prejudice commissioning from their works, we should be all the more grateful to the superiors of Sr Concepta who gave her the latitude to practice her art.
 Among the pantheon of great artist ladies one should surely consider including Concepta Lynch.

 Tragically, the inhalation of lead paint worked its deleterious effects on Sr Concepta who died prematurely in 1939, labouring with courage and resilience against inexorably deteriorating health to complete the work on the ceiling.
 Fortunately for Irish art and the borough of Dun Laoghaire, this enchanting artistic gem was not bulldozed with the rest of the school when it was sold off to a shopping arcade developer during the late 1980s.
-The country and art lovers worldwide must remain ever grateful to Sr Concepta's superior, Mother Mary Lyons, who allowed and encouraged her contribution to the national patrimony earlier on.
+The country and art lovers worldwide must remain ever grateful to Sr Concepta's superior, Mother Mary Lyons, who allowed and encouraged her unique intellectual and imaginative contribution to the national patrimony earlier on.
 We should be equally grateful to to those motivated and enlightened locals, including Ms Heywood and a senior official of the National Gallery, with support of the then Minister for Culture (now President) Michael D. Higgins, and the EU Cultural Directorate who assured her exquisite legacy survived.
 It is now protected, covered by a surrounding architectural shell designed by the OPW (Office of Public Works) - which has itself appropriately won some design awards.
-Situated within an idyllic little Peace Park, it is airconditioned to prevent the condensed breaths of visitors from damaging the murals.
+Situated within an idyllic little Peace Park, it is air-conditioned to prevent the condensed breaths of visitors from damaging the murals.
 To this end no more than 15 visitors are allowed to enter the chamber during each hourly visit - so it is important to arrive some minutes before the designated hour.